potiuk/airflow/README.md

 5) One of the team members self-assigns to the issue (not necessarily the person who originally started the discussion) and implements the fix.

+   NOTE: In some cases it is possible to delegate the fix to a trusted 3rd party individual.
+For example, if the security team member assigned to the issue has access to developers willing or otherwise dedicated to Airflow development, they may delegate to one such individual, providing that: 1) the individual is trusted,
+   2) the individual only receives the requisite information to implement a fix (no wholesale sharing of security team emails, GitHub issues, etc) and 3) that a LAZY CONSENSUS vote is conducted in either the email thread or GitHub Issue associated to the security issue (GitHub communications are sycned to the email group for posterity).

 6) If the issue is straightforward it might be followed with direct PR in Airflow repository.
 The description in the PR should not reveal the CVE or security nature of it.